rust-stuco/lectures/week7/slides.md

 # Closure Traits Summarized
 * `Fn`, `FnMut`, `FnOnce` describe different groups of closures
   * You don't `impl` them, they apply to a closure automatically if appropriate
+  * A single closure can implement one or multiple of these traits
 * `Fn` - call multiple times, environment doesn't change
 * `FnMut` - call multiple times, environment may change
 * `FnOnce` - call at least once, environment may be consumed